vvdleun/audiostreamerscrobbler/README.md

 The program should be compatible with the new third party BluOS powered devices that have appeared on the market (I believe Dali has them), but this has not been tested yet.

-#### Monitor a Yamaha MusicCast player (EXPERIMENTAL!)
+#### Monitor a Yamaha MusicCast player

-At this early stage, the program can only monitor the Net/USB input of MusicCast players.
+At this stage, the program can only monitor the Net/USB input of MusicCast players.
 Also, despite some players having support for multiple zones, only the Main zone is supported for now.
+I hope to improve this soon.

         ...
         "player": {